 - other parties to whom we are authorised or required by law to disclose information.

-From time to time, Servier may use personal information to contact a Data Subject (including by mail, telephone call, text message or email) to provide promotional material about the company, our products and services or the products or services of third parties.
+From time to time, Servier may use personal information to contact you (including by mail, telephone call, text message or email) to provide promotional material about Servier, our products and services or the products or services of third parties.

-If a Data Subject does not wish to receive marketing information, the Data Subject can request not to receive this information by following the opt out instructions set out in the relevant communication or contacting our Privacy Officer using the details set out below.
+If you do not wish to receive marketing information, you can request not to receive this information by following the opt out instructions set out in the relevant communication or contacting our Privacy Officer using the details set out below.

 Data quality, storage and security